- Library Card Application

-- Quickbooks Class - John Corbett teaches a beginning Quickbooks class on the second Monday of every month from 7 - 8:30pm.
+- Quickbooks Class - The Brookdale Computer Users Group teaches a beginning Quickbooks class on the second Monday of every month from 7 - 8:30pm.
 Classes will meet in the Computer Lab.

 - SCORE - Wednesday evenings by appointement.
 SCORE counseling for new business owners.
 Are you running are planning to open your own business?
 SCORE members offer free one-on-one advice Wednesday evenings by appointment only.
 Call 732-671-3700, ext.
 320 or stop by the Reference Desk to schedule your appointment with a volunteer business counselor from the Monmouth County Chapter of SCORE.

-Every Tuesday at 12:30pm you are invited to join an informal knitting circle led by volunteer and expert knitter Joan Corby.
+Every Tuesday at 12:30pm you are invited to join an informal knitting circle.
 No prior experience necessary - if you have never knitted, bring a skein of dark-colored synthetic yarn and a pair of no.8 or no. 10 needles.
-Joan will get you started.
 If you are an expert knitter, bring a project of problem to share with the group.

-Come enjoy an evening on music at the library.
+Come enjoy an evening of music at the library.
 Classical concerts, open mics, and holiday themed concerts take place throughout the year.
 Please check the events calendar for concert schedule.

-Monday Night Movie Series - Come in on Monday nights to enjoy a movie on the big screen in our air-conditioned Community Room!
+Monday Afternoon Movie Series - Come in on Monday afternoons to enjoy a movie on the big screen in our air-conditioned Community Room!
 Some classics, some new movies.
 Check the events calendar for listings.

 Family Movies - Movies the whole family can enjoy.
 Family movies occur throughout the year, but not on a regular schedule.
 Please check the events calendar for showings.